al3jandr0/journalscript/README.md

 ## Invariants
 - 1. Nothing else beside the output of the command is allowed to be printed to stout
 - 2. No file in the FS is modified except for those in the DATA directory - could make stricter by permitting only 1 file (the most recent one) in DATA to be modified
-- 3. Env is inmutable.
-No var should be exported or unset
-- 4. The updated or created file (if any) should adhere to the format <date>.<type>

-### Terminal specific?
-- 1. Always run as interactive?